Frequently Asked Questions

 What is cohousing?

-Cohousing is a collaborative living model where residents design, develop, and manage their community.
-Individuals or families have private homes but share common spaces, resources, and responsibilities.
+Cohousing is a collaborative living model where residents design and manage their community.
+Individuals or families own private homes but share common spaces, resources, and responsibilities.
 It fosters engagement, belonging, and mutual support through shared activities and collaborative decision-making.
 Cohousing creates a close-knit, sustainable, and intentional environment that balances social interaction with individual privacy.

 -